dapr/java-sdk/examples/src/main/java/io/dapr/examples/pubsub/README.md

   public static void main(String[] args) throws Exception {
     ///...
     // Start Dapr's callback endpoint.
-    DaprApplication.start(port);
+    DaprApplication.start([PROTOCAL],port);
   }
 }
 ```
-`DaprApplication.start()` Method will run an Spring Boot application that registers the `SubscriberController`, which exposes the message retrieval as a POST request.
+`DaprApplication.start()` Method will run an Spring Boot application that registers the `SubscriberController`, which exposes the message retrieval as a POST request, or the `SubscriberGrpcService`, which implemente the grpc methods that sidecar will call.

+**HTTP Version**

 The Dapr's sidecar is the one that performs the actual call to the controller, based on the pubsub features.
 This Spring Controller handles the message endpoint, printing the message which is received as the POST body.

 The subscription's topic in Dapr is handled automatically via the `@Topic` annotation - which also supports the same expressions in
 [Spring's @Value annotations](https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#beans-value-annotations).